AvolitesLtd/TitanManual/docs/synergy/operating-synergy.md

 ------------------------------------------

-Once you have selected one or more Ai layers to control from the [Synergy Fixtures window](setting-up#synergy-fixtures-window), the Attribute Editor lets you play back and manipulate media on those layers (you can also use the [wheels](../controlling-fixtures/using-the-select-buttons-and-wheels) and [Attribute Bank buttons](../controlling-fixtures/using-the-select-buttons-and-wheels/#attribute-wheel-display)).
+Once you have selected one or more Ai layers to control from the [Synergy Fixtures window](setting-up.md#synergy-fixtures-window), the Attribute Editor lets you play back and manipulate media on those layers (you can also use the [wheels](../controlling-fixtures/using-the-select-buttons-and-wheels.md) and [Attribute Bank buttons](../controlling-fixtures/using-the-select-buttons-and-wheels.md#attribute-wheel-display)).

 > The most important attributes are **Intensity**, which set the output level of each layer, and **Media Selection** which lets you choose the Bank and